Why “Balance” Is a Faulty Metaphor

 - Or, take an inventory of the things you like to do best, including your skills, passions, the working conditions that you enjoy most, and what makes you happy.
 Then, reflect on what you can do to increase your involvement in similar activities.

 You may also need to reflect on what you’re doing now as a choice you’re making, instead of a situation you’re the victim of.
 Remind yourself why you’ve made the choice you have or why the current situation is what it is.
 For the moment, you may be focused on surviving a temporary challenge or setback.
 But if current demands don’t hold in the future, or if those reasons are no longer primary for you, consider what new choices you can make now or at least in a few months from now, so that life and work feel less mutually exclusive.

 Remember, your needs and expectations will continue to change over the years, so keep coming back to reflect and set achievable goals for yourself that align with your values and current priorities.

 After taking some time to reflect, talk with friends and family about what you might do differently in the future.
 Try to find ways to increase your boundary control levels.

-You may also need to have a conversation with your boss about how you might be able to add more value and put your skills to better use at work.
+You may also need to have a conversation with your boss about how you might be able to add more value and put your skills to better use.

 For example, ask to take on a challenging project, or about flexing your hours, so you can start later when you need to, get off early when necessary, or make up time another day.
-Remind your boss that flexibility can increase employee productivity.
+Remind your boss that flexibility in the workplace leads directly to important organizational outcomes like improved productivity, employee engagement, and retention.

 If the way you’re spending your time feels out of alignment with your values, decide how you’d rather spend your time.
 Take 5 minutes alone to imagine yourself on your deathbed and consider: What did you not get to do that was important?
 Who did you not get to be?